Alice M. Batzel

 I awoke to our home security system repairman at our door.
 When he left three hours later, we were minus a considerable amount of money to update our security/fire alarm system.
-I "thought," I was going to be getting a new mattress this Fall.
+I thought I was going to be getting a new mattress this fall.
 Instead, we've invested in a more secure home.
 Don't misunderstand.
 I'm thankful for a safer home, but my senior citizen back arthritis and hip bursitis are longing to replace our twenty-year-old mattress.
-I "need" deep sleeping experience.
+I need to experience deep sleeping.
 Alas, if anything remotely similar to a light sleep occurs, any number of security issues can now abruptly awaken me with a shrieking alarm.
-Imagine my emotions if I discover the intruder is only a disoriented moth flying in front of an interior home motion sensor.
+Imagine my emotions if I discover the intruder only to be a disoriented moth flying in front of an interior home motion sensor.

 Just so you know, if you see me around town and you notice that I'm stooped over and limping, you'll know that the old mattress still resides in our home.
 But whatever you do, don't ask how the home security system is working.
 I suspect it'll be a sore subject for some time, but not as much as my bodily joints or my attitude.

 OK, I'm seriously brooding.
-I guess I've experienced "Muse Monday" after all.
+I guess I've experienced "#Muse Monday" after all.
 But I'm not happy about it, and it certainly wasn't what I had hoped it would be.
 I'll get over it.
-I'm a writer.
-I can turn the page.
-After all, I can take solace in the words of Scarlett O'Hara, "Tomorrow is another day."
+After all, I'm a writer, I can turn the page.
+I take solace in the words of Margaret Mitchell's heroine, Scarlett O'Hara, "Tomorrow is another day."

 (copyright 9/30/2019 - Alice M. Batzel - all rights reserved)

 (photo source: The Facebook page of Authentic Women Author Entrepreneurs